peterMangrove/mangrove-docs-test/offer-maker/mangrover-offer.md

 Mangrove has a standard implementation of IOfferLogic <!-- FIXME: link to IOfferLogic description-->called MangroveOffer.
 This implementation is an abstract contract, that reposts the residual of the offer, if the offer was not fully taken.
 This is done using the hooks exposed by MangroveOffer.
 These hooks are separated into 3 categories.
 The first hooks are called doing `makerExecute`.
 This means that you will be able to hook into the flow of how and if Mangrove is transferring the funds from the MangroveOffer contract to the **reserve** and from the **reserve** to the MangroveOffer contract.

-The **reserve** is where the contract keeps its funds, it is possible to use the contract itself as the reserve or set different address as reserve.
+The **reserve** is where the outbound tokens will be fetched, and where the inbound tokens will be deposited.
+A reserve is associated to each offer maker.
+By default the reserve of an offer maker is the offer maker's address.
+Advanced routers may use complex protocols, such as AAVE, as reserve.
+It is possible to change the default reserve of an offer maker.
+How this is done can be read in concrete implementations of MangroveOffer like, [Direct](Direct.md) or [Forwarder](Forwarder.md).

 When an offer is taken, Mangrove transfers the funds from the taker to Mangrove and from Mangrove to the contract that posted the offer.
 It is not possible to hook in before or in between these 2 transfers.
 When these 2 transfers are done, MangroveOffer, has 3 hooks. **lastlook**, **put** and **get**.
 They are called in this order.